thypirate/npm-resume/README.md

 # A Very Unpratical Resume

-A very unpratical resume made using command line nodejs.
+A resume made on command line using nodejs.